mouzong/infra-101/cka-kodekloud/README.md

 ```

 The easiest way to deploy a DaemonSet is to `--dry-run` the creation of a Deployment then changindg the kind from Deployment to DaemonSet.
 After what delete the `strategy`, `reousrce`, `replicas`

+### Static Pods
+Static pods definition files are stored by default in the folder `/etc/kubernetes/manifests`.
+They pods created by the kubelet daemon.
+This folder could be any folder on the system, the folder should be set in the `kubelet.service` definition as `--pod-manifest-path` variable.
+To check this you should inpect the kubelet service